Tag Archives: Viktor Orban

 Based on the empirical analysis of the Hungarian public tenders we pointed out that the EU funding has perverse effects in Hungary: it helps to reduce the intensity of competition, to increase the level of corruption risk and the weight of price distortion, and it generated the growth of the estimated direct social loss due to weak competition and high level of corruption risks from 2009 to 2016.
 The analysis on public tenders won by read more

-In the presentation we dealt with the effect of friendship and family ties with the Hungarian Prime Minister (Viktor Orban) on the intensity of competition of public tenders won by companies owned by his close friends and family members.
-The analysis is based on more than 151,000 Hungarian public procurement tenders in the period of 2009-2016.
-Using OLS and ordered logit estimation and propensity score read more
+In the presentation, we examined the effect of friendship and family ties with the Hungarian Prime Minister (Viktor Orbán) on the intensity of competition in public tenders won by companies owned by his close friends and family members.
+The analysis is based on more than 151,000 Hungarian public procurement tenders from 2009 read more

 Competitive intensity and family business